-Four corrected copies (one for each of the readers and one for the seminary library) of the successful thesis are to be submitted to Registrar within a month of graduation.
+Four corrected and bound (cirlox or spiral) copies (one for each of the readers and one for the seminary library) of the successful thesis are to be submitted to Registrar a month before graduation.

 Course information

 For a detailed and complete list, visit the TBS website page.